|

 We approached each not as isolated tools, but as opportunities to shift how responsibility, visibility, and decision-making flowed across Inchcape.

-We built a unified interface aggregating bank data, syncing with the billing database, and supporting complex reconciliations (e.g. split payments).
+We built a unified interface that aggregates bank data, syncs with the billing database, and supports complex reconciliations (e.g., split payments).

 • ~10 hours/week saved